jlempen/Yoga-Duet-7-13IML05-OpenCore/README.md

 The `Secure Boot` setting ***must be disabled to boot macOS***.

 All other settings may remain on their default values and won't prevent macOS from booting, but keep in mind that every disabled device saves power and increases the battery runtime.
-For example, as the fingerprint reader won't work in macOS, disabling the device in the UEFI Settings is recommended unless you plan on using another operating system on the device as well.
 </details>

 <details>